Sydney Road Community School: Description

-Due to the small nature of the school site, the school has no recreational or sporting facilities of its own, and as such, the school has had to use those of the nearby Brunswick Secondary College campus (then one of two) - even after the campus closed in the early 1990s.
-Staff, parents and students of the school were heavily involved in the highly public campaign to save the former campus' gymnasium from demolition in 2003, even occupying the site for several weeks, as had been done with the successful Fitzroy High School campaign.
+Due to the small nature of the school site, the school has no recreational or sporting facilities of its own and the school used facilities at the nearby Brunswick Secondary College campus - even after that campus closed in the early 1990s.
+Staff, parents and students of the school were heavily involved in the highly-public campaign to save the former campus' gymnasium from demolition in 2003, including occupying the site for several weeks, as had been done with the successful Fitzroy High School campaign.
 They were ultimately successful, with a refurbished gymnasium opening in April 2005.

-The site is listed in the Victorian Heritage Register.
+A deterioration in the building quality at the Sydney Road site led to the Department of Education seeking a lease for a nearby site.
+Located in 2020 and construction completed during 2023, the school moved approximately 300 m to its new site on Glenlyon Road.

+In 2025, a former male teacher at the school was charged with offences relating to historical sexual abuse of a female student during 1999.
+The teacher was employed at the school in the late 1980s until the mid-2000s, and again in the 2020s.